Pension Bible

 • The remedy period runs from 1 April 2015 to 31 March 2022 (1 April 2014 to 31 March 2022 for LGPS).

-• For NHS, TPS and civil service members, the remedy gives you a choice at retirement: legacy scheme rules or 2015 scheme rules for the remedy period — whichever is higher.
+• For NHS, TPS and civil service members, the remedy normally gives you a deferred choice when benefits are taken: legacy scheme rules or reformed scheme rules for the remedy period.

 • LGPS handles it differently: an automatic underpin is applied without any member choice required.